-Andrew is currently Chairman of the Basildon & Billericay Conservative Association, having previously served as Deputy Chairman and Honorary Secretary for five years, and is Deputy Chairman (Political) of Essex Area Conservatives.
+Andrew was formerly Chairman of the Basildon & Billericay Conservative Association, having previously served as Deputy Chairman and Honorary Secretary for five years, and is currently Deputy Chairman (Political) of Essex Area Conservatives.
 He also served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 and 2019 General Elections.

 Away from politics, Andrew is a massive self-confessed ‘film nerd’ and often gives talks at the Billericay Community Cinema.
 He also enjoys watching (and talking endlessly about) films and is a voracious reader, with a particular love of history, political biography, and high fantasy.